zoe-pith/pith-site/supperclub.md

 ### menu
 butternut with lardo and perilla
-snapper with green peppercorn and green pepper
+prawn with green peppercorn and green pepper
 burrata with white asparagus and watercress

 morel with juniper and bone marrow